Arthurkhan/art-shipping-calculator-pro/update-logs/2025-06-25-fedex-error-handling.md

 ✅ Service availability errors are clearly communicated to users ✅ Error logging is enhanced for better debugging
 ✅ No breaking changes to existing functionality
-✅ Edge function successfully deployed and running
+✅ Edge function successfully deployed and running (v6) ✅ Fixed 500 Internal Server errors

 ## Root Cause
 The error occurs because FedEx doesn't provide service between certain locations (e.g., Thailand to Indonesia for certain service types).
 This is not a code error but a business limitation from FedEx.
 The fix ensures users receive clear, actionable error messages instead of generic errors.

+The 500 errors were caused by improper error handling in the edge function, particularly around JSON parsing and logging.

 ## Next Steps
 - Monitor for other FedEx-specific error types that may need special handling